ME-ICA/tedana/docs/multi-echo.rst

 apply it across all of them.

-Similarly, if spatial normalization to a template is done, the spatial transform should be calculated once and the same transformation (ideally on transformation for motion correction, distortion correction, and spatial normalization) should be applied to all echoes.
+Similarly, if spatial normalization to a template is done, the spatial transform should be calculated once and the same transformation (ideally one transformation for motion correction, distortion correction, and spatial normalization) should be applied to all echoes.